SCENE-CE/mirador-annotation-editor/README.md

 ### Generalities

 `mirador-annotation-editor`(also know as "MAE") is a [Mirador 4](https://github.com/projectmirador/mirador) plugin that adds annotation creation tools to the user interface.

 It is based on the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin with a lot of technical and functional modifications.

 ### Copyrights

 #### Licence

 Unlike the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-annotation-editor` is distributed under the **GPL v3**.

 Please acknowledge that any modification you make must be distributed under a compatible licence and cannot be closed source.

 If you need to integrate this code base in closed source pieces of software, please contact us so we can discuss dual licencing.

 #### Property

-The base of this software (up to V1) is the property of [SATT Ouest Valorisation](https://www.ouest-valorisation.fr/) that funded its development under the french public contract AO-MA2023-0004-DV5189.
+The base of this software (up to V1) is the property of [SATT Ouest Valorisation](https://www.ouest-valorisation.fr/) that funded its development under the French public contract AO-MA2023-0004-DV5189.

 #### Authors